o-izima/CLoudNet_AICS_2020/README.md

 - The decay, and
 - The period.

 All three features represent the adaptation of the codec in response to different network conditions.
+The performance of the CNAA model is compared with some baseline models, namely:

+- Linear Regression (LR)
+- Simple Moving Average (SMA)
+- Exponentially Weighted Moving Average (EWMA)
+- Autoregressive Moving Average (ARMA)

 <div align="center">